-ATTN: Our offices will be closed next week on Thursday, November 28 in observation of Thanksgiving Day.
+ATTN: Our offices will be CLOSED starting on Tuesday, December 24 at 12 p.m. in observance of Christmas Eve, and will continue through the following day, Wednesday, December 25 in observance of Christmas Day.
 Our website, ATMs, online, and mobile banking will be available for your convenience.
-We will resume normal business hours on Friday, November 29.
+We will resume normal business hours on Thursday, December 26.

 Menu